Android Security and Privacy Year in Review 2018 Report Available

 April 2, 2019

-With over two billion active Android devices worldwide the Androd security team is devoted to securing android devices to prevent lost time, revenue or essential data.
+(Tech Mainstream) With over two billion active Android devices worldwide the Androd security team is devoted to securing android devices to prevent lost time, revenue or essential data.
 The recently published fifth annual Year in Review report is geared towards updating customers, partners and Android users and includes the "many advancements that the Android Security & Privacy team has made over the last year and gives you a transparent look at some of the key metrics we’ve collected."
 Android's massive investment and continuous improvement in security and privacy technology and operations have

 The core pillars of layered security, transparency & openness, and Google-backed intelligence are the main concepts that permeate the report.
 The report contains six contents categories, an overview, Android Platform Security, Google Play Protect, Ecosystem Data, PHA Families and lastly, acknowledgements.